adventuretc/Spicetify-HideImages-Extension/Readme.md

 What is not implemented yet: (In my experience these are rarely bothersome but I may do them later)

-- removing the so-called "photo" of Playlists (the icon of the playlist on the playlist's page and the playlist icons on artist overview pages),
-- on the "All" tab of the search page: "Playlists", "Featuring" rows, and the track results on the right.
+- on the _All_ tab of the search page: the _Best match_ on the top left, _Artists_, _Featuring_ sections, and the song results on the right.
+The _Playlists_ sections work, however.
 - the "popular tracks" on artist pages.
-- the "Playlists" tab of the Search page.
 - in the Home page's "Recently played" section if a _single track_ appears, it is not hidden even though the containing album is supposed to be hidden.

 ## How to install: